jundalisay/sp/content/en/social/economics/principles/intro/chapter-05.md

 2/2022 | Added the four classes (Worker, Warrior, Philosopher, Merchant) onto the four laws 3/2024 | Put the 4th Law as the 2nd to explain the priorness of politics over economics, or Supersociology over Supereconomics
-8/2024 | Put the 4th Law as the 3rd Law after connecting it again with Thermodynamics
+8/2024 | Put the 4th Law as the 3rd Law after connecting it again with Thermodynamics 7/2025 | Fixed order of Thermodynamics to match video
 {{< /dc >}}